formkit/docs-content/essentials/styling.md

 ### An example using Tailwind from the global config

-Because we have set our Tailwind classes in our global config our inputs now inherit the correct class lists automatically.
+Because we have set our Tailwind classes in our global config, our inputs now inherit the correct class lists automatically.
 You can override the classes further from here - such as in the case of the second text input here.